wilmshurstm/wilmshurstm/README.md

 ### Hi there 👋

-I am the Chief Technology Strategist for Risk and Business Analytics (a segment of RELX) Here are a collection of personal projects as I have been learning a few things from time to time
+I am the Chief Architect and Data Officer for Elsevier Here are a collection of personal projects as I have been learning a few things from time to time

 Mark Wilmshurst